 If you ferment the chick starter for 24 hours, it will have some beneficial bacteria in it and won’t turn moldy in that short of a period of time.

 Apple Cider Vinegar

+Something I ALWAYS give chicks is apple cider vinegar.
 The beneficial bacteria in apple cider vinegar can help your chicks get a great start to life since it helps them establish good, healthy gut flora.

 Ever heard of pasty butt?
 It’s similar to scours in young mammals like pigs, cows, and horses, or diarrhea in humans.
-Let unattended, it can cause major health issues, including death, in chicks because their vents get clogged and they can’t defecate easily.
+Left unattended, it can cause major health issues, including death, in chicks because their vents get clogged and they can’t defecate easily.